- Social Security Disability Insurance (SSDI) is a government program that pays monthly benefits to applicants with physical/mental disability.

 Requirements for SSDI fall under medical and non-medical:

 These are handled by a disability examiner initially and, if challenged, by a hearing judge in an appeal process.
-It is incumbent on the individual, through the presentation of medical records and physician certifications, to demonstrate, at an SSD office, that gainful work is not possible.
+It is incumbent on the individual, through the presentation of medical records and physician certifications, to demonstrate, at an SSD office, that gainful work and income is not possible.

 The most conclusive rating an individual can be given is a “sedentary rating”.
 That means that all work is ruled out other than work that requires minimal exertion and that can be accomplished from a sitting position.